 Play Store Application link β Java to .NET in 9 Steps – App on Google Play

 Deploying and configuring applications are crucial steps in the software development lifecycle.
 If you’re a Java developer familiar with tools like Tomcat, Docker, and Spring’s application.properties, this guide will help you understand how to create, deploy, and configure C# applications.
-We’ll cover publishing to IIS, using Docker and Kubernetes, and managing configurations with appsettings.json
+We’ll cover publishing to IIS, using Docker and Kubernetes, and managing configurations with appsettings.json and environment variables.

 Creating and Deploying Applications